 Schedule an Appointment with a Board-Certified Neurologist

 The bottom line?
-Dr. DeCastro says you should always talk to a doctor if you’re concerned about new or worsening symptoms.
+You should always talk to a doctor if you’re concerned about new or worsening symptoms.
 If you need help with any neurological symptoms or conditions, it’s time to see a neurologist to discuss your concerns and find treatment options.

 Disclaimer: This blog is not intended to substitute professional medical advice.
 Every patient is different, so talk with your doctor to learn what treatment options are best for you.